Lakens/statistical_inferences/docs/08-samplesizejustification.md

 <caption>(\#tab:table-pow-rec-2)Overview of recommendations when reporting an a-priori power analysis.</caption>
  <thead>
   <tr>
-   <th style="text-align:left;"> Type of justification </th>
+   <th style="text-align:left;"> What to take into account? </th>
-   <th style="text-align:left;"> When is this justification applicable? </th>
+   <th style="text-align:left;"> How to take it into account? </th>
   </tr>
  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> Measure entire population </td>
+   <td style="text-align:left;"> List all primary analyses that are planned. </td>
-   <td style="text-align:left;"> A researcher can specify the entire population, it is finite, and it is possible to measure (almost) every entity in the population. </td>
+   <td style="text-align:left;"> Specify all planned primary analyses that test hypotheses for which Type I and Type II error rates should be controlled. </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Resource constraints </td>
+   <td style="text-align:left;"> Specify the alpha level for each analysis </td>
-   <td style="text-align:left;"> Limited resources are the primary reason for the choice of the sample size a researcher can collect. </td>
+   <td style="text-align:left;"> List and justify the Type I error rate for each analysis.
+Make sure to correct for multiple comparisons where needed. </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Accuracy </td>
+   <td style="text-align:left;"> What is the desired power? </td>
-   <td style="text-align:left;"> The research question focusses on the size of a parameter, and a researcher collects sufficient data to have an estimate with a desired level of accuracy. </td>
+   <td style="text-align:left;"> List and justify the desired power (or Type II error rate) for each analysis. </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> A-priori power analysis </td>
+   <td style="text-align:left;"> For each power analysis, specify the effect size metric, the effect size, and the justification for powering for this effect size. </td>
-   <td style="text-align:left;"> The research question has the aim to test whether certain effect sizes can be statistically rejected with a desired statistical power. </td>
+   <td style="text-align:left;"> Report the effect size metric (e.g., Cohen's d, Cohen's f), the effect size (e.g., 0.3). and the justification for the effect size, and whether it is based is based on a smallest effect size of interest, a meta-analytic effect size estimate, the estimate of a single previous study, or some other source. </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Heuristics </td>
+   <td style="text-align:left;"> Consider the possibility that the null hypothesis is true. </td>
-   <td style="text-align:left;"> A researcher decides upon the sample size based on a heuristic, general rule or norm that is described in the literature, or communicated orally. </td>
+   <td style="text-align:left;"> Perform a power analysis for the test that is planned to examine the absence of a meaningful effect (e.g., power for an equivalence test). </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> No justification </td>
+   <td style="text-align:left;"> Make sure the power analysis is reproducible. </td>
-   <td style="text-align:left;"> A researcher has no reason to choose a specific sample size, or does not have a clearly specified inferential goal and wants to communicate this honestly. </td>
+   <td style="text-align:left;"> Include the code used to run the power analysis, or print a report containing the details about the power analyses that has been performed. </td>
   </tr>
 </tbody>
 </table>